2026 Mercedes C-Class Electric: Everything we know [Update]

 Bi-directional charging

-Bi-directional charging has started to become a new normal feature in EVs, and that push is coming mainly from Hyundai Motor Group’s Hyundai, Kia, and Genesis brands.
+Bi-directional charging has started to become a standard feature in EVs, and that push is coming mainly from Hyundai Motor Group’s Hyundai, Kia, and Genesis brands.
 BMW Group and Volkswagen Group are also working on deploying this technology in their EVs, and there’s no chance Mercedes-Benz Group would stay behind, that too in a car this important globally.
 Bi-directional charging may allow charging other pluggable EVs (PHEVs and BEVs), powering external equipment like power tools and electrical appliances, and even sending back power to the grid.
 The functions available may vary as per the market.

 Production & Release Date

-Ola Källenius, CEO, Mercedes-Benz Group (Media conference call on February 17, 2023)
+Ola Källenius, CEO, Mercedes-Benz Group (Mercedes-Benz Group Q4 2023 earnings conference call on February 22, 2024)

 As for its competitors, the Tesla Model 3 is already the default choice for customers looking for a premium electric sedan in the D-segment.
 Future European D-segment rivals of the Mercedes C-Class Electric include the Neue Klasse-based BMW 3 Series Electric and the Audi A4 e-tron (Audi E4).